Building Pastoral Sustainability project

 Property Management Planning

-Included in the BPS project are grants for pastoral businesses to trial management practices and technologies to better adapt to varying climates and markets, and improve the sustainability of businesses.
+Grants for pastoral businesses to trial management practices and technologies to better adapt to varying climates and markets, and improve the sustainability of businesses are also included in the Building Pastoral Sustainability Project.

-This program is supported by the SA Arid Lands Landscape Board through funding from the Australian Government’s National Landcare Program.
+The Building Pastoral Sustainability Grants are delivered by the SA Arid Lands Landscape Board, through funding from the Australian Government's National Landcare Program.